 It's highly recommended not to drive the mountain passes between November - April.
 You have a high chance of snowstorms, freezing rain, avalanches and detours from road closures.
 Most routes require winter tires from October - April.

 Renting a CarIn Canada you can easily rent a car in one province and drop it off in another with major car rental companies, like Thrifty, Alamo, Dollar, Enterprise, National and Hertz.
-Kayak is a great tool to compare prices between companies.

 Do you need a 4x4?

 If you don't plan on doing any off-road camping then no, you can easily drive the roads with a 2WD car.
 This route has all paved roads.

 National Park Fees

 To visit national parks in the Canadian Rockies you will need to purchase a park pass.
 It costs $10 CAD per person per day, which includes all national parks in the Rocky Mountains, like Yoho, Banff, Mount Revelstoke, Kootenay, Jasper etc. A day pass lasts until 4 PM the next day.

 For this itinerary you would need to purchase a park pass starting Day 5.
 For your four nights in the national parks, it will cost you $40 CAD per person.
 You can purchase your pass online in advance.

 Ultimate Vancouver to Banff Road Trip Itinerary